Bioscience Americas ...Solutions for a Healthier World.

 Intravenous Administration – Through this mode, cells are infused through the veins along with the mannitol to expand blood volumes in the central nervous system, to ensure that the maximum number of cells are reaching to the targeted area.

 Once infused back in the body, these cells may be repopulated at the damaged parts of the organ, through their strong paracrine effects and differentiate into lost or damaged cells to restore back the function.
-These stem cells are known to create a suitable microenvironment to accelerate the secretion of growth factors, promote the differentiation of targeted cells in case of chronic pain syndrome, brain cells of central nervous system are generally targeted.
+These stem cells are known to create a suitable microenvironment to accelerate the secretion of growth factors, promote the differentiation of targeted cells in case of chronic pain syndrome, brain cells of the central nervous system are generally targeted.
 This will help to restore back the lost function.

 Thus with our standardized, broad-based and holistic approach, it is now possible to obtain noticeable improvements in patients with the chronic pain syndrome, in the symptoms as well as their functional abilities.